No doubt, a bee smoker is one of the essential beekeeping tools that you will need as a beekeeper.

 After choosing a bee smoker that suits you, another thing to consider is the bee smoker fuel to choose for the smoker.
 There are numerous options to choose from.

-The best types of bee smoker fuel are the ones that can stay lit for a long time while releasing cool white smoke.
+The best types of bee smoker fuel are the ones that can stay lit for a long time while releasing white, cool smoke.
 It is advisable to choose the best bee smoker fuel made with natural materials and produces good quality smoke.

 Getting a bee smoker and a smoker fuel is not enough to produce cool smokes.
 It is essential to know how to use this smoker.
 You need to know how to lit a bee smoker and keep it lit.
 It is a simple process, and I will guide you through the steps.

-The first step is starting the fire in the can of the smoker and then pumping air into the fire to keep it burning.
 Pump air through the bellows of the smoker, which will also move the smoke out through the outlet of the smoker.

 Ensure that nothing blocks the airflow through the bellows of the smoker to keep the fire burning.

-The smoker fuels do not burn like kindling fuels, they burn slowly, and they produce smoke for a long time.
+The smoker fuels do not burn like kindling fuels.
+They burn slowly, and they produce smoke for a long time.
 You could use materials like hardwood fuel pellets, wood chips, cotton smoking circles, small twigs, etc., for your smoker fuel.